Site navigation

 Do managers and supervisors need different training?

 In California, supervisors require 2 hours of training while non-supervisory employees need 1 hour - both every 2 years.
 Other states do not specify different durations.
 In practice, supervisor training should address employer liability, the obligation to report when a supervisor witnesses or learns of harassment, and how to handle complaints without retaliation.
-EZBunny's course covers both employee and supervisor perspectives within a single module.
+EZBunny's course covers both employee and supervisor perspectives as Title VII awareness training; it does not meet California's 1-2 hour, interactivity, and trainer-qualification requirements, so use a course that meets California's SB 1343 requirements.

 What is the difference between quid pro quo and hostile work environment harassment?